DigvijayBarman/EODB-Incident-Managament-System/README.md

+## This is a project which I was tasked to do when I was doing my internship in EODB, Assam

 # EODB-Incident-Managament-System
 ### Follow the following steps to run the project.
 - Step 1 ->  type  'npm install' to download all dependencies.